Estate Litigation Lawyers Toronto, Barrie & GTA – With Cross-Border Litigation Experience

 Experts in cross-border Estate Litigation and multi-jurisdictional matters

-Our Team of Estate Litigation Lawyers in Toronto, Ontario
+Our Team of Estate Litigation Lawyers Toronto & Barrie

 Our team is led by Andrew Rogerson, an experienced estate litigator.
-He is assisted by estate litigation lawyers Joseph Gyverson and Katherine Mazur who are both skillful courtroom advocates, and Robert Scheifele, an accountant and lawyer, who works with clients to handle challenging tax litigation matters.
+He is assisted by estate litigation lawyers Robert Rastorp, Joseph Gyverson and Paul Murphy who are both skillful courtroom advocates, and Robert Scheifele, an accountant and lawyer, who works with clients to handle challenging tax litigation matters.

 Let us help you